Virginia has years of experience with gardening and wild pests in Florida, New Hampshire, Kansas, Maryland, Australia, and South Texas.

 Mix And Match the Purple Plants with Other Colors

 I use these with yellow-flowering plants for some pizzazz.
 They look great with white flowers or pink flowers too.
 I also plant them around the base of larger, green foliage plants like a Robelinni.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Sp Greaney from Ireland on March 03, 2021:

 These are really beautiful plants.
 I love the purple shamrock one.

 While flowers are great, I sometimes think plants are better especially evergreen ones as they look great all year round.

-MariaMontgomery from Central Florida, USA on March 02, 2021:
+MariaMontgomery from Coastal Alabama, USA on March 02, 2021: